Katy tests money-saving apps, tools, and websites to share with readers which ones are legitimate, easy to use, and effective.

 But there are a few general trends that help you decide whether to order from Grubhub or directly from the restaurants.

-Restaurants that specialize in delivery like pizza and Jimmy Johns tend to be cheaper than using a third-party app.
+Restaurants that specialize in delivery, like Jimmy John's, tend to be cheaper than using a third-party app.
 DoorDash and Grubhub pricing tend to be comparable.
-The exception would be during a really high demand time DoorDash might up their charges so watch out for that.
+The exception would be during a really high demand time DoorDash might up their charges, so watch out for that.

 Minimum Order for Delivery